Isobel Gowdie: Modern interpretations

-In literature and music
+In literature, art and music

 Gowdie and her magic have been remembered in a number of later works of culture.

-She appears as a character in the biographical novels The Devil's Mistress by novelist and occultist J. W. Brodie-Innes, Isobel by Jane Parkhurst and the fantasy novel Night Plague by Graham Masterton.
+She appears as a character in the biographical novels The Devil's Mistress by novelist and occultist J. W. Brodie-Innes, Isobel by Jane Parkhurst, Bitter Magic, by Nancy Kilgore, Isobel Gowdie, by Martin Dey, and the fantasy novel Night Plague by Graham Masterton.
 In the 21st century her story has been the inspiration for plays, radio broadcasts and lectures.

 The Confession of Isobel Gowdie is a work for symphony orchestra by the Scottish composer James MacMillan; he believed Gowdie's confession was obtained by torture, and that she was burned at the stake for witchcraft.
 In a broadcast by BBC Radio 3 in 2010 he styled the composition as his requiem for her.
 The Sensational Alex Harvey Band song titled 'Isobel Goudie' was one of many songs commemorating her.

 The traditional English folk singer Fay Hield has set a selection of Gowdie's transformation chants to music in the song 'Hare Spell' from her 2020 album Wrackline.

+The American heavy metal band King 810 features Gowdie's alleged chant in their song Isobel.

+In 2023 there was an exhibition of thirteen figures, Witches in Words, not Deeds, created by Carolyn Sutton.
+Gowdie was one of the figures exhibited at Edinburgh's Central Library.